emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 If the CoAP server receives a message with a Block1 option and a Request-Tag option then server MUST NOT act on any block in the same blockwise operation that has a different Request-Tag set.
 A CoAP server MUST NOT act on blocks with and blocks without Request-Tag option in the same blockwise operation.
 The CoAP server is still under no obligation to keep state of more than one transaction.
 When an operation is in progress and a second one cannot be served at the same time, the CoAP server MUST respond to the second request with a 5.03 (Service Unavailable) response code and SHOULD indicate the time it is willing to wait for additional blocks in the first operation using the Max-Age option, as specified in Section 5.9.3.4 of {{RFC7252}}.

-If a CoAP server receives a message with a Block1 option having the same Request-Tag value (with or without the Request-Tag option) and block number (NUM) as a previously received message to the same resource in a blockwise request operation that is not concluded then the CoAP server SHOULD send a <error code TBD>.
+If a CoAP server receives a message with a Block1 option having the same Request-Tag value (with or without the Request-Tag option) and block number (NUM) as a previously received message to the same resource in a blockwise request operation that is not concluded then the CoAP server SHOULD send a (TBD: error code).

 A CoAP server receiving a Request-Tag MUST treat it as opaque and make no assumptions about its content or structure.